vmware-tanzu/secrets-manager/docs/_pages/0070-architecture.md

 > Check out the [**Configuration**](/docs/configuration) section for more
 > details.
 >
-> Also, you can opt-out from auto-generating the private and public keys
+> Also, you can opt out from auto-generating the private and public keys
 > and provide your own keys.
 However, when you do this, you will have to
 > manually unlock **VSecM Safe** by providing your keys every time it
 > crashes.
 If you let **VSecM Safe** auto-generate the keys,